kilfour/QuickPulse/Docs/A_AQuickPulse/AQuickPulse.md

     from anInt in Pulse.Start<int>()
     select anInt;
 ```
+### A Mental Map
+> See the river through the flows.

+Before diving deeper, it helps to understand the three pillars that make up QuickPulse's core.

+1. `Flow<T>`:
+A flow is a *recipe for behaviour*.
+It defines how input values are transformed, traced, or manipulated.
+You can think of it as the *program*, declarative, reusable, and testable.
+A flow itself doesn't do anything until it's pulsed.

+2. `Signal<T>`:
+A signal is a *living instance* of a flow.
+It remembers, reacts, and evolves with each pulse.
+Every signal carries its own internal state and provides the entry point for execution.
+You can have multiple signals from the same flow, each one a separate, independent life.

+3. `IArtery`:
+Arteries are the *output channels* of a signal.
+They collect, display, or record whatever the flow emits,
+be it traces, diagnostics, or effects.
+Arteries make flows observable, enabling introspection, debugging, and persistence.
 ## Doing Something with the Input
 Let's trace the values as they pass through:
 ```csharp